sahanagana/password-cracker/README.md

 # password-cracker
 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA

+ - [x]Dictionary Attack option
+ - [x] Bruteforce Attack option
+ - [x]Command line arguments can be taken in
  - [x] Top 10,000 most common passwords can be cracked
     - [x] Plain-text passwords can be checked
     - [x] MD5 hashed passwords can be checked
-    - [x] SHA-256 hashed passwords can be checked
+    - [] SHA-256 hashed passwords can be checked
- - [x]Dictionary Attack option
- - [x]Command line arguments can be taken in

 ## usage